What to Expect

 Typically following the Lord’s Supper, we provide an opportunity to make an offering.
 This is the means by which our members make their weekly contributions in support of our ministries.
 Occasionally, we will also take a collection for special needs in our community or throughout the world.
 As our guest you are welcome but not expected to make a donation.

-You will notice that the preacher doesn’t have a title such as Pastor or Reverend.
-He will probably be referred to as brother, mister, or, just called by his first name.
-He won’t be wearing any ecclesiastical vestments (special robes), which set him apart.
+You will notice that the person who preaches doesn’t have a title such as Pastor or Reverend.
+He or she will probably be referred to by his or her first name and won’t be wearing any ecclesiastical vestments (special robes).
 The reason for this is our belief in the priesthood of all believers.
 We affirm that all believers are equal in God’s sight.
-The sermon, which usually lasts about 25 minutes, is the time when the “good news” of God’s love and Jesus’ redemptive life is proclaimed and applied to our lives today.
+The sermon, which usually lasts 20-25 minutes, is the time when the “good news” of God’s love and Jesus’ redemptive life is proclaimed and applied to our lives today.
 We believe you will find it encouraging, relevant and Bible-centered.